abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Long description

 The LongDescription annotation term can be applied to any type, property, action or parameter in order to provide a formal, normative specification of the schema element.
-Where the LongDescriptions in the Redfish schema files contain "shall" references, the service shall be required to conform with the statement.
+Where the LongDescriptions in the Redfish Schema files contain "shall" references, the service shall be required to conform with the statement.

 The `LongDescription` annotation term is defined in http://docs.oasis-open.org/odata/odata/v4.0/os/vocabularies/Org.OData.Core.V1.xml.